systemd/mkosi/mkosi.md

 * A dm-verity partition may be added in that adds runtime integrity data for the root partition

-## Other features

-* Optionally, create an *SHA256SUMS* checksum file for the result, possibly even signed via `gpg`.

-* Optionally, place a specific `.nspawn` settings file along with the result.

-* Optionally, build a local project's *source* tree in the image and add the result to the generated image.

-* Optionally, share *RPM*/*DEB* package cache between multiple runs, in order to optimize build speeds.

-* Optionally, the resulting image may be compressed with *XZ*.

-* Optionally, the resulting image may be converted into a *QCOW2* file suitable for `qemu` storage.

-* Optionally, btrfs' read-only flag for the root subvolume may be set.

-* Optionally, btrfs' compression may be enabled for all created subvolumes.

-* By default images are created without all files marked as documentation in the packages, on distributions where the package manager supports this.
-Use the `WithDocs=yes` flag to build an image with docs added.

 ## Command Line Verbs

 The following command line verbs are known: